 Fluid and Electrolyte Balance

-Fluid and electrolyte balance is vital for proper functioning of all body systems.
+Fluid and electrolyte balance is vital for the proper functioning of all body systems.

 - Osmolarity.
 This is the property of particles in a solution to dissociate into ions.

 - Electroneutrality.
 This is the balance of positive and negative charges.

 Acid-base balance is another important aspect of homeostasis.